maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 and ideally come up with a fair model that allows everyone to use the vacation property in a fair way.

 Rate limiting should be applied to every endpoint that uses resources that could slow down or break your application when exhausted or stressed.
-Given every request uses at least the CPU and memory of your server, and potentially also disk I/O, the database, external APIs and more, you;ll want to apply rate limiting to every endpoint.
+Given every request uses at least the CPU and memory of your server, and potentially also disk I/O, the database, external APIs and more, you'll want to apply rate limiting to every endpoint.

 ### What are sensible limits?